nxskok/pasias/docs/18-anova-revisited.md

-# Analysis of Variance revisited
+# Analysis of variance revisited

 Packages for this chapter: